 Facebook MPK 21

-Specific scope items provided include topographic survey, mapping, grading and drainage design, utility systems design, stormwater treatment design, stormwater maintenance agreements, stormwater calculations, hydrology calculations, hydraulic calculations, 3-D modeling, construction administration and construction staking
+Specific scope provided includes topographic survey, mapping, grading and drainage design, utility systems design, stormwater treatment design, stormwater maintenance agreements, stormwater calculations, hydrology calculations, hydraulic calculations, 3D modeling, construction administration and construction staking.

-The development was notably constructed in only 18 months.
+The development was notably built in only 18 months.
 Planning and design proceeded on an accelerated timeline to accommodate Facebook’s building occupancy schedule.
-Kier & Wright prepared several construction-level engineering packages that helped allow the project to begin construction prior to formal building permit issuance.
+Kier + Wright prepared several construction-level engineering packages that helped allow the project to begin construction prior to formal building permit issuance.

 MPK 21 features a 3.6-acre green roof with over 200 trees, an amphitheater and a walking path.
-Kier & Wright’s drainage and utility plans route the green roof’s run-off to various locations.
-Kier & Wright’s drainage and utility plans route the green roof’s run-off to various locations.
+Kier + Wright’s drainage and utility plans route the green roof’s run-off to various locations.
 Stormwater run-off treated on the green roof is routed to underground storm drains; surface water draining from the green roof’s impervious surfaces is routed to a ground-level bio-treatment swale.

-The American Council of Engineering Companies of California has selected Kier & Wright to receive a 2020 Engineering Excellence Merit Award in recognition of civil design services provided for the MPK 21 project.
+The American Council of Engineering Companies of California awarded Kier + Wright a 2020 Engineering Excellence Merit Award in recognition of civil design services provided for the MPK 21 project.

-Kier & Wright has also provided engineering and surveying services for the planning and on-going construction of MPK 22, an additional West Campus office building.
-The firm is also currently designing site work for additional developments within the West Campus, including a multi-level parking garage structure and an outdoor recreation area with a plaza that will be open to the public.
+Kier + Wright has also provided engineering and surveying services for the planning and on-going construction of MPK 22, an additional West Campus development that includes an office building, a multi-level parking garage and a public park.